mathis4612/portifolio_mathis/_projects/Systems.md

 <img src=/assets/images/Fan_knob.png alt="Alt Text" width="300">

 When the knob is turned, the fan controller mechanically switches between different electrical configurations that correspond to the different speeds wanted.
-Each configuration has a different impedance so selecting a higher speed applies a higher effective voltage to the motor windings.
+Each configuration has a different impedance, so selecting a higher speed applies a higher effective voltage to the motor windings.
 Higher effective voltage produces a larger current in the coils, which generates a stronger magnetic field and increases the motor’s torque and therefore rotational speed.

 <img src=/assets/images/Fan_motor.png alt="Alt Text" width="500">